 Use cases of data analytics in cybersecurity

 Data analytics has become an essential tool for organizations looking to protect their sensitive data, intellectual property and customers’ personal information.
 Its ability to process, analyze and make sense of vast amounts of data from various sources, such as network logs, endpoint data and security events has proven to be a game changer in the field of cybersecurity.
 With the increasing frequency and severity of cyber attacks, the use of data analytics in cybersecurity has become a necessity for organizations of all sizes and industries.
 This has led to the emergence of various use cases where data analytics is applied to improve the detection and response of cyber threats, as well as to enhance the overall security posture of organizations.
+Besides, these analytics can also be used on Privileged Access Management (PAM) mechanisms to safeguard people with capabilities beyond regular users.

 Intrusion detection and prevention